William Howard (Ohio politician)

-William Howard (December 31, 1817 – June 1, 1891) was a United States Army soldier, lawyer, and a U.S. Representative from Ohio for one term from 1859 to 1861.
+William Howard (December 31, 1817 – June 1, 1891) was a United States Army soldier, lawyer, and a U.S. representative from Ohio for one term from 1859 to 1861.

-Early life and education
+Biography

 Born in Jefferson County, Virginia, Howard attended public schools and later studied law.
 He was admitted to the bar in 1840 and subsequently established a law practice.

-Military career

 He later moved to Batavia, Ohio, and served as a prosecuting attorney from 1845 to 1849.

-He served in the war with Mexico and was made second lieutenant of Company C, Second Regiment, Ohio Volunteer Infantry.
+He served in the Mexican–American War and was made second lieutenant of Company C, 2nd Ohio Infantry.

-Following the war, he served as member of the Ohio Senate from 1849 to 1852.
+Following the Mexican-American War, Howard served as a member of the Ohio Senate from 1849 to 1852.

-Congress

 Howard was elected as a Democrat to the Thirty-sixth (March 4, 1859 – March 3, 1861).
 He was not a candidate for re-election.

-Return to the military

-He enrolled in the army following the outbreak of the Civil War and was commissioned as the major of the 59th Ohio Infantry, on August 11, 1861.
+He enrolled in the army following the outbreak of the American Civil War and was commissioned as the major of the 59th Ohio Infantry, on August 11, 1861.
 He was promoted to lieutenant colonel and commanded the regiment at the Battle of Stones River.
 Howard resigned his commission on February 24, 1863, and returned home to resume his law practice.

-Later career and death

-Howard practiced law until his death in Batavia on June 1, 1891, at the age of 73.
+Howard practiced law until his death in Batavia, Ohio on June 1, 1891, at the age of 73.
 He was interred in the Batavia Union Cemetery.